TheFutonEng/Calico-CNI-Tutorial/README.md

 $ sudo docker exec -it calico-release-v3.14 /bin/bash
 ```

-From there, running the ```ip addr``` command on both containers produces similar output as above.
+From there, running the ```ip addr``` command on both containers produces similar output as running the ```ip addr``` command on the VM directly.
 To continue with the following example, the IP addresses handed out for each containers are noted below:

-calico1 - 10.1.127.192
+* calico1 - 10.1.127.192
-calico2 - 10.1.86.64
+* calico2 - 10.1.86.64

 The commmand that shows the path best here is shown below with it's output: